cssconf/blog-content/2017/2017-02-22_first-speaker-announcement-cssconf-eu-2017/2017-02-22_first-speaker-announcement-cssconf-eu-2017.md

 ## Sareh Heidari: Scaffolding CSS for Scale

-Building localised websites, for over 20 languages and a global audience: That is the problem which Sareh Heidari tackles at the BBC.
-Her talk will walk us through the considerations and challenges that went into creating the BBC Sport’s CSS framework, <a href="http://bbc.github.io/grandstand/" target="_blank">Grandstand</a>.
-Come to see see how CSS is done at huge scale, and learn how to apply these lessons to author your own CSS component-based, scalable and robust – and join us in welcoming Sareh Heidari to give her first ever talk on a big conference stage!
+Building localised websites, for over 20 languages and a global audience: that is the problem which Sareh Heidari tackles at BBC News.
+Her talk will walk us through the considerations and challenges that went into creating and applying BBC Sport’s CSS framework, <a href="http://bbc.github.io/grandstand/" target="_blank">Grandstand</a>.
+Come to see see how CSS is done at huge scale, and learn how to apply these lessons to author your own component-based, scalable and robust CSS – and join us in welcoming Sareh Heidari to give her first ever talk on a big conference stage!

 <a href="#">Speaker Page</a>
 <a href="https://twitter.com/Sareh88" target="_blank">@Sareh88</a>